wa1gon/Voteritas/README.md

 - **Database System**: The database system used for storing voters, ballots, and records can be SQL Server, MySQL, or any database supporting encryption and secure storage.
+- Messaging system.
+Currently NATS is being used because of the lightweight nature and security
 - Voter registration code that has their private key encrypted on it.

 ## Setup and Usage